aws/karpenter-provider-aws/designs/node-upgrades.md

-# Karpenter Node Upgrades - Automatic Upgrades
+# Karpenter Node Upgrades - AMI Upgrades

 ## Overview

 Karpenter users are requesting for Node Upgrades, generally asking for [more complex node control](https://github.com/aws/karpenter/issues/1738) (91 up-votes and counting).
 While early versions of Karpenter meant for Provisioners to dictate node provisioning requirements and simple termination methods, Provisioners are becoming more semantically aligned with Node Groups.
 This is seen with [Provisioners owning nodes](https://github.com/aws/karpenter/pull/1934) and [Consolidation](https://github.com/aws/karpenter/pull/2123), where Karpenter controls the cluster in more ways than provisioning nodes for pending pods.
 To further align the Provisioner to represent a desired state of both new and existing nodes, Karpenter will implement [Node AMI Upgrades](https://github.com/aws/karpenter/issues/1716) by detecting and remediating drifted nodes.

-The upgrade mechanism will initially reconcile when a node's AMI drifts from provisioning requirements.
-This mechanism will be scalable to other methods of drift remediation in the future.
+For the initial implementation, Karpenter's drift will reconcile when a node's AMI drifts from provisioning requirements.
+This mechanism will be scalable to other methods of drift reconciliation in the future.
 Addtionally, Karpenter can implement Imperative Upgrades or Maintenance Windows in the future.

-At the moment, this document will answer the following questions:
+This document will answer the following questions:

 * How will Karpenter upgrade nodes?
 * Which nodes should Karpenter upgrade?